 The Canon and the Deuterocanonical Books

 The canon is the list of the books that the Church recognises as Scripture inspired by God.
-The Catholic Old Testament numbers forty-six books, seven more than the Protestant Bible, which keeps thirty-nine.
-These seven books are the deuterocanonicals.
-To know who recognised these books, and when, touches the very root of faith in Scripture itself.
+The Catholic Old Testament numbers forty-six books: seven more than the Protestant Bible, which keeps thirty-nine, and a few fewer than the Bibles of the Eastern Churches, broader still.
+These seven books, excluded by Protestant Bibles, are the deuterocanonicals.
+To know who recognised them, and when, touches the very root of faith in Scripture itself.

 The canon and the deuterocanonicals